Andin Rashica: National team coaching career

 Rashica was an assistant coach of the Kosovo national basketball team from the first official matches after admission to FIBA at EuroBasket 2017 qualification, 2019 FIBA Basketball World Cup qualification and EuroBasket 2022 qualification.
 In 2023 he returns to the National Team to participate in the Pre-Qualifiers of EuroBasket 2025 qualification and 2027 FIBA Basketball World Cup qualification.

-On March 2025, he was hired as the head coach of the Kosovo U20.
+In March 2025, he was hired as the head coach of the Kosovo U20.